 BNSF Calwa Yard in Fresno.
 We continued south and after crossing over Malibu we started our descent and banking to make an "S" into Orange County Airport.

-McFadden Intermediate, where I work, from the air as we descended.
-We touched down at Orange County at 10:02 AM early and taxied to Gate 10.
-I had to wait for my mother to arrive and we drove home.
-We stopped by Main Photo to drop off my film.
+I saw McFadden Intermediate, where I work.
+We touched down early at 10:02 AM and taxied to Gate 10.
+I had to wait for my mother to arrive and we drove home, stopping by Main Photo to drop off my film.

 Just in case you were wondering what I look like in that Daylight Jacket a picture for you.
-What a great trip it had been on the SP 4449 to Bend and a special thank you to everyone that made it such a fantastic steam railroad trip.
+What a great trip it had been on the Southern Pacific 4449 to Bend and a special thank you to everyone that made it such a fantastic steam railroad trip.